 [ ] Organizations break down, despite individual brilliance and innovative products, because they are unable to pull their diverse functions and talents into a productive whole.”
 (Senge, 2006)

 Successful product development and launch requires insight from across the organization.
 This includes non-technical disciplines like sales and marketing who can help keep the product development and go-to-market strategy client centric.
 From ideation to monetization this feedback loop is essential.
-The risk, as focus turns to solving technical challenges, is that you lose sight of the customer.
-It happens all the time.
+The risk, as focus turns to solving technical and operational challenges, is losing sight of the customer.

 Marketing from Ideation to Monetization

 Content Logic can help align the diverse talents, insights and perspectives across your organization to create powerful and effective go-to-market messaging.
 Of course, the best time to do this is during development so the product or service is realized, not only with the internal perspective, but firmly rooted in voice-of-customer (VOC) and market (VOM).

 Effective go-to-market planning begins, well, at the beginning of product development.
 It should not be handed off to marketing at launch time.
 Content should not only understand the external voice.
 It must also capture internal insights as they evolve during the development cycle.
 Insights from SD, PD, IT, Finance, Legal, delivery, and others.